thibaultduponchelle/thibaultduponchelle.github.io/_posts/2025-05-05-Back-from-the-PTS-2025.md

 ![breakfast](/assets/images/pts2025/breakfast.jpg)

-All along the day, catering was at disposal, which allowed us to (re)charge energy for intense brainstormings!
+All along the days, catering was at disposal, which allowed us to (re)charge energy for intense brainstormings!

 ![catering](/assets/images/pts2025/catering.png)